ShaneCDev/MGS/README.md

 - All images were taken from [Google Images](https://www.google.ie/imghp?hl=en-GB&tab=ri&ogbl).
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the website responsive image used here in the README.md.
 - Trailers were taken from [YouTube](https://www.youtube.com/).
-[Ezgif](https://ezgif.com/) for converting the images from jpg to avif.
+- [Ezgif](https://ezgif.com/) for converting the images from jpg to avif.

 - ## Coding
 - [CSS Cards](https://codepen.io/ryanparag/pen/oWrLPr) were heavily inspired by this post, and I tweaked them a little bit to my liking.
-- [The hamburger menu](https://alvarotrigo.com/blog/hamburger-menu-css-responsive/) this really helped me when it came to tweaking the navigation bar for smaller screens.
+- [The hamburger menu](https://alvarotrigo.com/blog/hamburger-menu-css/) I used this tutorial for my hamburger menu as I was really struggling trying to do it without the use of JS.
 - [W3C](https://www.w3schools.com/html/) helped a lot in various different cases and testing of the various concepts.

 # Acknowledgments